 In a more commercial vein, Furchgott Sourdiffe founded her company Feisty Ink Designs in 2008.
-Feisty Ink consists of custom graphic and product design, and a line of wearable art centered around unique textiles called Feisty Ink Threads, and commissioned porraiture.
-Some of Feisty Ink's clients include Burton Snowboards who commissioned Furchgott Sourdiffe to do a custom design for the women’s Talent Scout board that was released internationally in 2016.
-Burton describes the design as “Bad-ass with a touch of sass in an action-packed board” in their rep magazine.
-Furchgott Sourdiffe has also done commissions for various musicians such as Tomas Diaz, Julie Frost, Brown Bird and Toubab Krewe amongst others.
-Within all of these diverse mediums, commercial and non, JFurchgott Sourdiffe's style is distinct and immediately recognizable while constantly expanding and evolving.
+Feisty Ink consists of custom graphic and product design, a line of wearable art centered around unique textiles called Feisty Ink Threads, and illustration.
+Some of Feisty Ink's clients include Burton Snowboards, world-renown South African chef Chantel Dartnall, various musicians including Amaarae, Tomas Diaz, Julie Frost, Brown Bird and Toubab Krewe amongst others.